donald-uren/raspberry-pi-apps/README.md

-# RMIT IoT Sem1 2020 - Assignment 1
+# Rasperry Pi Mini Applications

 ## Overview
 The project has 3 sub-tasks, as listed below.
 Task 1 and 2 utilise the same control file ([main.py](https://github.com/donald-uren/a1_iot/blob/master/main.py)) which monitors for a joystick press in order to halt the program.